 The Summer Program’s intensive four- and five-week courses are designed for aspiring dancers ages 11-24 with a focus on exposing young artists to process-oriented work, exploring a variety of dance techniques, with ballet as its core discipline.
 Young people will study techniques designed to cultivate strong, well-trained, educated dancers, and will work a minimum of 40 hours per week.

 The Discovery Project is an exciting new outreach program.
 These three-to-five day intensive workshops are designed to diversify the scope of LINES Ballet's impact on young artists and communities.
 The Discovery Project addresses ways to use dance to bridge gaps created by diversity of experience, perspective, culture, and socioeconomic background.

 Teens @LINES provides dynamic dance education opportunities that inspire artistry for youth ages 13-17.
 Through this comprehensive program, connected to the philosophy of Alonzo King, a young dancer can participate in weekly classes for students new to dance intensive or master classes for intermediate to advanced dancers.

 Alonzo King LINES Ballet and Dominican University of California join forces in this exciting and completely unique four-year program, which culminates in a Bachelor of Fine Arts degree in Dance.
 During the program, students acquire the skills and knowledge needed for a professional dance career along with the life-long benefits of an excellent liberal arts education.

 You can support the young artists in the LINES education programs by contributing to the LINES Scholarship Fund.
-Make a donation today and sponsor a day, week, or year of a student's training at LINES.
+Make a donation today.

 Remember to designate your gift to the LINES Ballet Scholarship Fund.